 The following abnormal cases can be identified:

-a) Expiry of timer Tf
+a) Expiry of timer T3570

-The network shall, on the first expiry of the timer Tf, retransmit the IDENTITY REQUEST message and reset and restart the timer Tf.
-This retransmission is repeated four times, i.e. on the fifth expiry of timer Tf, the network shall abort the identification procedure and any ongoing 5GMM procedure.
+The network shall, on the first expiry of the timer T3570, retransmit the IDENTITY REQUEST message and reset and restart the timer T3570.
+This retransmission is repeated four times, i.e. on the fifth expiry of timer T3570, the network shall abort the identification procedure and any ongoing 5GMM procedure.